sudeepy/sudeepy.github.io/_posts/2015-02-11-functional-mergesort.markdown

 }
 {% endhighlight %}

-Now that the comparison has been abstracted, we can make another tweak: we can drop the {% ihighlight swift %}Comparable{% endihighlight %} requirement on T. Now we can sort any arbitary array of items.
+Now that the comparison has been abstracted, we can make another tweak: we can drop the {% ihighlight swift %}Comparable{% endihighlight %} requirement on {% ihighlight swift %}T{% endihighlight %}.
+Now we can sort any arbitary array of items.
 This makes our merge sort even more reusable.

 One aspect of functional programming I really enjoy is its emphasis on expressive syntax.
 Each line of code is meant to be self-contained and declarative, which should make the code more readable.
 One important aspect of expressive syntax is the careful use of types.
 This subject alone is worthy of another post, as [others have done](https://swiftcast.tv/articles/the-design-of-types).

 In our case, the issue is with the return type of the {% ihighlight swift %}eval{% endihighlight %} block.
 If you look at our {% ihighlight swift %}merge{% endihighlight %} function, we call {% ihighlight swift %}eval(a[0], b[0]){% endihighlight %}.
-If it returns true, we pick {% ihighlight swift %}a[0]{% endihighlight %} as the first element, and if it returns false, we pick {% ihighlight swift %}b[0]{% endihighlight %}.
+If it returns {% ihighlight swift %}true{% endihighlight %}, we pick {% ihighlight swift %}a[0]{% endihighlight %} as the first element, and if it returns {% ihighlight swift %}false{% endihighlight %}, we pick {% ihighlight swift %}b[0]{% endihighlight %}.
 This seems arbitrary.
 Why can't it be the other way around?
 And also, what guarantees the caller who defined {% ihighlight swift %}eval{% endihighlight %} followed this contract?
 The problem is that we're using documentation to express a requirement instead of using the compiler to enforce it.

 Instead, we'll introduce a new type called {% ihighlight swift %}Choice{% endihighlight %}.
 All {% ihighlight swift %}Choice{% endihighlight %} does is describe a choice between one or the other, a or b, left or right: